Frefreak/rpi-tools/README.md

 # rpi-tools
-tools &amp; scripts used with raspberry pi
+tools &amp; scripts used with raspberry pi & arduino